My journey (so far) to a cyber security career

 I was head hunted from my role at the school by a local IT support company and ended up being their de-facto security engineer.
 I designed security policies, checklists and a test scheme the company could use as part of a basic health check.
 The test covered a number of things from the company's network firewalls to Active Directory group memberships.
 Clients appreciated the checkup and the tests became part of our regular maintenance.

 Following on from the security tests the company was also commissioned to undertake a black-box penetration test from a London firm.
 Being a black-box test meant I had nothing to go on beyond the company name, but the first stage is reconnaissance anyway, so I and my colleague began our work.
 After three days of research and social engineering we knew their public IP, who provided their IT support, which service companies they worked with and even what locks they had on their doors.
-I wrote up the report and they halted testing there while they dealt with their information leak problem (their "head of security" had told me the most information, ironically).
+I wrote up the report and they halted testing while they dealt with their information leak problem (their "head of security" had told me the most information, ironically).
 Sadly security wasn't my main focus, so eventually I moved jobs to become a network and security engineer.

 My Masters dissertation project was to build a remote controllable network monitoring system that allowed an administrator to take remedial action from their phone.
 As part of that I had to design a mechanism to prevent abuse of the system so combined encryption with timestamps, secondary passwords and obfuscation to make that remote control safe.
 I won't say it was bulletproof (there's bound to be something I'd not thought of) but it seemed pretty good.
 I demonstrated my proof of concept during my viva at Staffordshire University and was awarded a Masters with distinction after four years of work.
 I'd done the whole thing while working full time, supported by my wife for which I'm grateful.
 For those interested, my dissertation is here.